Kennebec Valley Coaching is thrilled to announce Try, Try, Tri...

-In order to sign up, you have to be able to swim the length of a pool, run about a mile, know how to ride a bike, and have a bike to use.
+In order to sign up, you have to be able to swim the length of a pool (it doesn't have to be pretty at all, seriously, Kristin can teach anyone to swim), run about a mile (you can lay down and heave for air afterwards, we don't mind), know how to ride a bike, and have a bike to use.
 Please know that any bike will do!
 There's NO need for a fancy road or tri bike--you can even borrow your mother's 3-speed with the springy seat and the basket.

 If you're under 15, you'll have to talk one of your parents into signing up for the group, too (which is totally fine, because your mom will rock a wetsuit like she was born wearing it).

 This is a 10-week training group.
-You'll work under the direction of Chad to train for The Colby Triathlon on Saturday, September 22nd.
-The actual race will consist of a 400 meter swim, a 14.3 miler bike ride, and a 5k run.
-Registration for the race is handled separately, through the Colby Tri website.
+You'll work under the direction of Chad, Kristin and Amy to train for The Lake George Sprint Triathlon on Sunday, September 14th.
+The actual race will consist of a quarter mile swim, a 15 mile bike ride, and a 3.5 mile run.
+Registration for the race is handled separately and independently through the triathlon race website.

 If you're not able to make it to every training session, that's okay!
-Chad will be happy to give you some homework to do while you're up at camp!
+Focus on what you need the most help with, and Chad will be happy to give you some homework to do while you're up at camp!

 There are SO many reasons to join a training group!
 Training with a group helps you stay motivated and working under a coach who's an experienced triathlete will help you train efficiently and effectively.
 Why go it alone when you can train at KVC?

 Get ready to fall out of your chair...because this class is a slammin' deal.
-If you sign up by June 30th, it's only $89 to train twice a week for 10 weeks!
-That's $4.50 per class...less than a grande drink from Starbucks!
-After July 1st, the price jumps up to $95.
+If you sign up by June 22nd, it's only $129 to train three a week for 10 weeks!
+That's $4 and some change per class...less than a grande drink from Starbucks!
+After June 22nd, the price jumps up to $149.

 Kennebec Valley Coaching